BSc MSc PhD

-Milly is the module organiser for the Analysing Survey and Population Data and teaches on the Demographic Methods and Epidemiology in practice modules.
-She also runs a short course: "Advanced Stata course: programming and techniques to make you life easier"
+I am module organiser for the Analysing Survey and Population Data and also teach on the Demographic Methods and Epidemiology in practice modules.
+I run a short course: "Advanced Stata course: programming and techniques to make you life easier"

-Milly is currently working on the ALPHA network project.
-She specialises in the analysis of longitudinal data especially from demographic surveillance.
-Currently a large focus of her work is on the effects of HIV on fertility and HIV incidence in pregnancy and how this impacts on the models that estimate and project paediatric HIV.
+I am currently working on projects with the ALPHA network.
+I specialise in the analysis of longitudinal data especially from demographic surveillance.
+I am also working on the effects of HIV on fertility and HIV incidence in pregnancy and how this impacts on the models that estimate and project paediatric HIV.
 Other research includes estimating and projecting child mortality in populations affected by generalised HIV epidemics, orphanhood, marriage and HIV, fertility indicators and the social determinants of health and mortality in older people in Eastern Africa.